Livication-Creative-Technology/vlm-giveaway/README.md

 ---
 ### BACKEND SETUP - !IMPORTANT!
-Please contact Unknower with the following details to get your giveaway set up on the back end.

 #### Contact Unknower
 |Discord|Twitter|Email|
 |--------------------|----------|------------|
 |Unknower#0677|knowUnknower|unknower@livication.com|

+Please contact Unknower with the following details to get your giveaway set up on the back end:

 #### Giveaway Info Needed
 |Description|Looks like|Can be found|